s-yadav/useful-array-prototypes/README.md

 useful-array-prototypes
 =======================

-This repository contains some useful prototypes which native JavaScript don’t provide or have some performance gain over native JavaScript functionality.
+This repository contains some useful prototypes for array which native JavaScript don’t provide or have some performance gain over native JavaScript functionality.